 When selecting a riveter, you should also consider its compatibility with the rivets you will need for your projects.
 Depending on the material that you work with, you may select the rivets of different sizes.
 Thus, large rivets ensure a stronger connection and therefore, should be used for fastening dense and hard materials.
 Smaller rivets work better with pliable materials.

 Finally, it is important to consider the extra features.
-In order to estimate overall durability of the tool, check out the design of the gun and what material it's been produced from.
-Also, take a look at the convenience features such as handles, the weight of the tool, etc. Riveting isn't always a quick process and if you don't want to fatigue your hand, it's better to opt for the ergonomic tool.
+In order to estimate how long the tool is likely to serve you, check out its design and what materials it's been made of.
+Also, consider the usability features such as handles, weight of the tool, etc. Riveting isn't always a quick process and if you don't want to fatigue your hand, it's better to opt for an ergonomic tool.